Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 About Or Amir

 Hey, I'm Or!
 I'm a passionate traveler with a severe coffee, chocolate, and pastry addiction (or any other carb for that matter).
-Obsessed with anything Spain-related, I'm always planning my next trip (and the excitement alone can bring tears to my eyes, not that it's difficult to make me cry).
+I'm always planning my next trip to Spain, Italy, or any other country in Europe, and my goal is to help you make the most of each destination.

 *Your emil address will not be published.
 By using this form you agree with the storage and handling of your data by this website